Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 ## Grouping arbitrary code

 We don't always need a special case to decide to use partial classes.
-In fact, sometimes it just feels right to split parts of the code into logical blocks.
+In fact, sometimes it just feels right to split parts of our code into some logical blocks.

 In this example we have a command line application that formats files.
-Both the options and the command behavior are defined in a single class which may be a little confusing.
+Both the options and the command behavior are defined as part of a single class, which may be a little confusing.

 By using partial classes, we can split and group different parts of the class like so: